 She sat up, feeling quite dizzy from the crash.
 She must have turned over several times during her fall.
 There was a sharp pain in her right palm and her knees hurt, too.
 She remembered, she had been on her way downstairs, when she had suddenly collided with something – someone – Snape –

 She gasped and cast a frightened look upwards, expecting a spiteful comment any second, but there was – no one – at all.
 Looking around in confusion, she climbed to her feet.
 "Professor- Snape?"
-But - there was no sign of him.
+She called, but – there was no sign of him.

 Something was terribly wrong.
-There was an icy chill in the air, instead of the previous warmth of a mild summer's morning; and the warm golden sunlight was absent.
+There was an icy chill in the air, instead of the previous warmth of a mild summer's morning; and the soft glow of golden sunlight was absent.
 The halls were almost dark.
 Somehow it seemed to be midwinter.

 Shivering, Hermione pulled her ripped robe tightly around herself.
-But when she started to search for her books, she couldn't find any.
+But when she started to search for her books, she could not find them.
 'I must have lost them, when I fell.
 Did Snape pick them up and take them with him?' she wondered.

 But when she finally discovered the wreckage of her broken Time-Turner her worries over that matter immediately evaporated.